-As you saw earlier, the lenght of meetings has increased a lot, this happens mainly because the lack of a time to end.
-In addition to this issue, the agenda is often not well defined.
+As you saw earlier, the length of meetings has increased a lot, this happens mainly because of the lack of time to end.
+In addition to this issue, the agenda is often not well-defined.

 Just as important as setting a meeting start time is setting the end time.
 This prevents the meeting from taking too long.
 Meetings that are too long tend to lose productivity and engagement over time.
 The recommended time for a good remote meeting is 20 to 45 minutes.

 Taking five or ten minutes from the meeting to break the ice is essential.
-This helps everyone to get confortable and ready to start.
+This helps every one to get comfortable and ready to start.

-To make it all work even better, Deskmy provides an environment that creates a office dynamic in a virtual place.
+To make it all work even better, deskmy provides an environment that creates an office dynamic in a virtual place.
 Meetings don’t need links anymore and that “quick question” is just a click away, even better than chats or creating a whole new meeting link to it.

-Still, the coolest thing about Deskmy is that you can bring the dynamic of working side-by-side into your remote work.
-Opening the microphone while in the same room is like saying hello to a person in the desk in front of you.
+Still, the coolest thing about deskmy is that you can bring the dynamic of working side-by-side into your remote work.
+Opening the microphone while in the same room is like saying hello to a person at the desk in front of you.

 To have a meeting is as simple as in the office.
 Tell your team, to go to the room and start talking.